abusafayatarefin92/Oracle-Arefin/README.md

 # Oracle-Arefin
-Class work of oracle sql and few work of pl/sql are showing i here.
+Class work of oracle sql and few work of pl/sql are showing in here.